DOS/360 and successors: Job control language

 DOS JCL was designed for parsing speed and simplicity; the resulting positional syntax was significantly more cryptic than OS/360 keyword-driven job control.

 Spooling

 Early DOS included no spooling sub-system to improve the efficiency of punched card and line printer I/O. By the late 1960s both IBM and aftermarket vendors began filling this void.
-IBM's spooler was an option called POWER, and Software Design, Inc., an independent software company, sold a spooler called GRASP.
+IBM's spooler was an option called Priority Output Writers, Execution processors and input Readers (POWER), and Software Design, Inc., an independent software company, sold a spooler called GRASP.